Evaluation of the American Apprenticeship Initiative (AAI)

 For additional information on registered apprenticeship, please visit: APPRENTICESHIPUSA.

-- To specifically learn about the AAI grant program, visit https://www.apprenticeship.gov/investments-tax-credits-and-tuition-support/past-grants-and-contracts.
+- For information specific to the AAI grant program, visit https://www.apprenticeship.gov/investments-tax-credits-and-tuition-support/past-grants-and-contracts.

 - The ETA press release (https://www.dol.gov/newsroom/releases/eta/eta20150909) and archived Federal Opportunity Announcement (https://www.dol.gov/agencies/eta/grants/2015) are also available.

-Other reports on registered apprenticeship or other workforce development initiatives are available via a search on the ETA Publication Database.
+Research and evaluation reports (commissioned by ETA and CEO) on registered apprenticeship and other workforce development initiatives are available via a search on the ETA PUBLICATION DATABASE.

 For completed reports and other materials on evaluations of programs and policies that impact the American workforce, please visit the CHIEF EVALUATION OFFICE (CEO).
 CEO works with agencies across the U.S. Department of Labor to conduct research on a variety of labor-related topics.